ksoichiro/gradle-commit-checker-plugin/README.md

     // Change this property to whatever you want to show if there are any violations. messageForLargeChanges "Too large changes!"

+    // Change this property if you want to change
+    // the working directory for executing git commands. workDir = project.file("foo/bar")
 }
 ```